2600hz/docker/DEV_INSTALL.md

 # Create a development environment

-This is a way to get a "uniform" development environment up quickly, particularly useful when onboarding new developers.
+This is a way to get a "uniform" development environment up quickly, particularly useful when on-boarding new developers.

 ## Docker